plone/Products.CMFEditions/Products/CMFEditions/README.txt

 - save new version
 - preview an old version
 - retrieve an old version (replacing the current state in the tree)
-- diffing version (if XXX CMFDiffTool is installed)
+- diffing version (if CMFDiffTool is installed)

 A content panel allows configuring the versioning poliicy by content
 type: